goeiebook/creativelab/README.md

 ---

 A whole set of possibilities were in mind.
 Animations could be made without having to use the clumsy Google Creative Lab 5 UI.
-But, this manual copy-pasting was very tiring and slow.
-Experimentation was difficult and error prone.
-It would be easier if the workflow was more automatic.
-The dev console's command prompt can help in this regard.
+But, this manual copy-pasting was tiring and slow.
+It was error prone and tiring.
+A more programmatic workflow would be better.
+The dev console's command prompt could help.
 A series of commands like this, for example, will erase all the shapes:

 ```javascript
 function clearShapes() {